ndronos/c-nomorph/Adamson-2011/README.md

 For all the advantages over Assembly, it maintains furious performance, and the abstractions then built atop C (with the arguable exception of Java, whose primary sin is being a memory pig) sacrifice performance for expressiveness.
+We've always known this of course, but it takes a certain level of intellectual honesty to really acknowledge how many extra CPU cycles we burn by writing code in something like Ruby or Scala.